Introduction to Baklava

 Store baklava at room temperature, covered, to prevent it from getting soggy.
 It can last for up to 2 weeks.

-Keywords: Baklava, pastry, sweet, nuts, syrup, honey, filo pastry
+Baklava, pastry, sweet, nuts, syrup, honey, filo pastry